Custom Parsers and Guards

 To create a custom, higher-order parser function, create a generic function that accepts a parser as argument and returns a new parser.
 Here is a working example with generic trees:

-import { Parser, union, object, equals, arrays } from 'pure-parse'
+import { Parser, union, object, equals, array } from 'pure-parse'

 type Leaf<T> = {